mukil/dm4-wikidata-toolkit/README.md

 ## REST API

 To get the REST API to respond correctly you need to associate/map the _Wikidata Property_ topics your API endpoint shall understand to the desired _Association Type_.
+To get started you can copy [this configuration](http://wikidata-topics.beta.wmflabs.org/topicmap/1594).

 You can do GET requests like the following and return a simple list of JSON topics/assocations: